dotnettools/EventExtensions/README.md

     public async Task Run() {
         MyEvent += SimpleHandler;
-        var results = await MyEvent.CollectAsync(8); // There are other flavors to this method such as 'InvokeAsync' foreach (var result in results)
+        var results = await MyEvent.CollectAsync(8); // There are other flavors to this method such as 'InvokeAsync'! foreach (var result in results)
             Console.WriteLine(result);
     }